ivmreg/ha-thames-water/README.md

 This Home Assistant integration retrieves water consumption data from Thames Water using their API.
 It allows you to monitor your water usage directly from your Home Assistant setup without needing additional devices.

-You need a Thames Water Smart Meter.
+You need a **Thames Water Smart Meter**.
 The water consumption data provided by this integration is delayed by approximately three days or more.
 This delay is a characteristic of the Thames Water data system and cannot be altered in this integration.

 The integration uses Selenium to log in to the Thames Water website, as it needs to obtain the browser cookies to make the API call.
 I use the Selenium Addon in Home Assistant.

 With these cookies, it then calls the `getSmartWaterMeterConsumptions` API to retrieve the usage data.

 The integration was created recently, so it may contain bugs.
 Proceed with caution!

+On the first run it may take more than a minute to become ready.

 ## Installation